 - efficiently process ongoing investigations.

 If you are now operating in Europe, you will be violating EASA regulations by storing safety report information in only spreadsheets.
 You will need a database.
-There are several low-cost, commercially available SMS database solutions that cost less than $200 per month.
+Several low-cost, commercially available SMS database solutions cost less than $200 per month.
 This is perhaps the easiest, but definitely not the cheapest alternative.